gojiteji/youtube-changespeed-by-category/README.md

 # youtube-changespeed-by-category
 This is a chrom extention allows different speed on Talking/Music Youtube video.
-This is version 1.0.You can choose a speed of talking videos (detecting whether category is Music or not).
+This is version 1.0.
+You can choose a speed of talking videos (detecting whether category is Music or not).
-If you have anyrequest such as detail category separation, please give me pull request.
+If you have any request such as detail category separation, please give me a pull request.

 # instruntion
 1. add this project to chrome extension